Sciatica and how to treat it

 What could be causing my sciatica?

-Unfortunately, if you’re experiencing the symptoms the most likely outcome is that it’s a slipped disc, particularly if you are between the ages of 25-55 (see my slipped disc blog for more details).
+Unfortunately, if you’re experiencing the symptoms the most likely outcome is that it’s a slipped disc.
 The sciatic nerve pierces the piriformis muscle in 22% of patients, which would result in compression of the nerve.
 If this is you, you’re lucky as this should be a lot easier to resolve!

 Lumbar spinal stenosis in the elderly population can contribute to sciatica.
 Spinal stenosis is a condition where the disc shrinks and compresses the nerve where it comes out of the spine.